-In case you are not able to provide real consumption, there are two possibilities to calculate emissions.
-The first one is to provide the distance traveled on a given fuel, and the second one is the fuel expenses.
+In case you are not able to provide real consumption, there are two possibilities to calculate emissions by estimation:

+- 1. Provide the distance traveled on a given fuel, or - 2.
+Provide the fuel expenses.

 As for the first method, please provide information on the type of vehicle (passenger car / van / truck) and next to the type of car please indicate the number of kilometers traveled.
 While your company might have different types of vehicles, in this case choose to include them into the nearest category if you are estimating by distance.